How To Dry Herbs and Flowers

 Method For Using A Press

-• The best flower and leaves for pressing are flowers that are simple and not thick centered.
+• The best flowers and leaves for pressing are flowers that are simple and not thick-centered.

 • Open the press and place newspaper on the bottom, then a blotting sheet on top.